What is the difference between SPF results and SPF?

 • From domain: This is the sending email address the recipient will receive email from.
 It will appear as the from domain in the email header.

 • SPF results: This column checks if your SPF domain is authorized to use the particular source to send email or not.
-It will display pass if the SPF record for the particular source is present over the DNS of your sending domain.
+It will display Pass if the sending server’s IP address is authorized by the SPF record published in the DNS of the SPF domain.

 • SPF: This column will pass if your From domain and SPF domain are aligned, and if they abide by the set SPF policy.
-If the return path is set then your From and SPF domain will match, and we say SPF is aligned.
+If the return-path domain aligns with the From domain, SPF is considered aligned.
 Next, it checks if they follow the below SPF policy:

 Relaxed policy (alignment):